AndreaCrotti/django-migrations-analysis/README.md

       File "/home/andrea/code/django-faster-migration/django/db/backends/sqlite3/schema.py", line 80, in _remake_table
         body = {f.name: f for f in model._meta.local_concrete_fields}
     AttributeError: 'ModelStateOptions' object has no attribute 'local_concrete_fields'

+## Usage

+Running migrations has to be done in different steps:

+- *dump_run_python* runs a full migration on an empty database, generating SQL files from migrations that are using RunPython
+- *make_raw_migration*: same as make_migrations but creates python module migration and corresponding SQL file, it *does not* actually support RunPython calls
+- *migrate_raw*:
+     same as migrate but uses the SQL files, so bypassing completely everything all the Python loading. follows the same order